hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/esummary.md

 | <a href="esummary_de.html"> Deutsch </a> | [Italiano](italian) | [Français](francais) |

 Identification, quantification and analysis of anthropogenic Swiss litter (IQAASL) is a project commissioned by the Swiss Federal Office for the Environment to collect data concerning visible pollutants along Swiss lakes and rivers.
 All discarded materials were collected and identified using litter survey techniques.
 The project was expanded to include 20 locations in the Alps and Jura, in total there were 406 samples from 163 locations in 95 municipalities.

 This report is a summary and analysis of the litter surveys conducted and the methods employed in Switzerland from March 2020 through August 2021.
-This date range overlaps with the start and end date of the Swiss Litter Report (SLR){cite:p}`slr`, the last national level project to use the standard protocol described in the _Guide to monitoring beach litter_ {cite:p}`mlwguidance` or any other comparable method.
+The months of this date range overlap with the start and end date of the Swiss Litter Report (SLR){cite:p}`slr`, which was conducted from April 2017 to March 2018.
+The SLR was the last national level project to use the standard protocol described in the Guide to monitoring beach litter {cite:p}`mlwguidance` or any other comparable method.

 ```{figure} resources/maps/intro_map.jpeg